In this article

 IntegrateStand up bidirectional APIs that turn ERP invoices into portal-ready payloads.
 Map each portal's mandatory fields to a canonical invoice object, manage authentication and credential rotation, parallelize under rate limits, and reconcile portal-assigned IDs back to the invoice.

-When finance teams put this playbook into production, the pattern is consistent: portal rejections fall sharply, approval lag compresses from days toward same-day, and the analyst hours once spent on manual uploads shrink dramatically.
+In practice the pattern is consistent: portal rejections fall, approval lag compresses toward same-day, and the analyst hours once spent on manual uploads shrink.
 The cash impact follows.
-Monk customers see an average DSO reduction of 40% and save an average of 26 hours per month, and Monk's intelligent follow-up earns a 24% higher response rate than standard dunning.
-Audit prep also gets easier because every upload event carries traceable logs.
-Reclaimed working capital can fund new initiatives without external capital.
-Teams that have lived through this transition share more lessons in our post on handling AR for fast-growing B2B SaaS businesses.
+Monk customers see a 40% average reduction in DSO and save about 26 hours a month, and Monk's intelligent follow-up earns a 24% higher response rate than standard dunning.
+Every upload also carries a traceable log, which makes audit prep easier.
+Teams that have been through this transition share more in our post on handling AR for fast-growing B2B SaaS businesses.

-Rolling your own portal automation is feasible, yet risky at scale.
-Monk ships first-class connectors hardened by thousands of edge cases.
-Schema changes are detected via diff pipelines, repaired by LLM agents, and rolled out through gated CI/CD.
-Customers plug in credentials, map invoice fields once, and watch uploads flow into AP portals like Coupa and Ariba.
-The platform's contract-to-cash graph gives agents the context to craft accurate payloads and escalate to humans only when policy thresholds demand.
-Controllers monitor a single dashboard where green lights mean cash flows and yellow lights pinpoint exactly which buyer approver stalled.
+Building your own portal automation is possible, but it is a standing maintenance commitment rather than a one-time project.
+Monk ships connectors hardened across thousands of edge cases, detects schema changes through diff pipelines, repairs them with agents, and rolls out changes through gated CI/CD.
+You plug in credentials, map invoice fields once, and submissions flow into portals like Coupa and Ariba.
+The contract-to-cash graph gives the agents the context to build accurate payloads and to escalate to a person only when policy requires it, and the whole thing surfaces on one dashboard that shows which buyer approver a stuck invoice is waiting on.

 Frequently asked questions